readium/guided-navigation/examples/read-aloud/README.md

     },
     {
       "role": ["paragraph"],
+      "text": {
-      "text": "And the next pagebreak is in the middle {pagebreak} of a sentence.", "children": [
+        "plain": "And the next pagebreak is in the middle of a sentence.", "ssml": "And the next pagebreak is in the middle <readium:pagebreak id="page5" /> of a sentence.", "language": "en"
+      }
+      "children": [
         {
           "role": ["pagebreak"],
+          "id": "page5",
           "text": "5"
         }
       ]